SE-TINF22B2/SpielwieseRepo/README.md

 # SpielwieseRepo

-A repository to try new things
+This repository serves as a playground to try out GitHub functionalty.

+Be aware that every change you make, may be changed again or may be deleted by other members.